Cake pops! I had so much cake leftover from the last cakes I made that I decided to catch up with the times (in 2010) and make some vegan cake pops.

 - Take 2 tablespoon portions of dough and roll into balls.

-- Stick some cookie sticks (these can be found at craft stores) in the cake balls, place them on a parchment-lined cookie sheet, and freeze until solid.
+- Stick some cookie sticks in the cake balls, place them on a parchment-lined cookie sheet, and freeze until solid.

 - Melt the chocolate in a microwave or double boiler.
 Add the vegetable oil to the chocolate for smooth dipping.

 - When the cake pops are frozen, dip each one in the chocolate, return to the baking sheet (or stick in a block of styrofoam or florist's foam if you want them perfectly round).

 - Decorate with your choice of sprinkles, chopped nuts, or other colorful cake decor.

 If you don't have leftover cake on hand, but need to make cake pops, make 1 batch of your favorite cake recipe, and 1/2 a batch of buttercream frosting.

 Nutrition Information:Yield: 20 Serving Size: 1 cake pop